am-i-ni/kolla-a11y/README.md

 ## License

-Example: This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details.